karmelek96/PTR_GroundStation_firmware/README.md

 At this point you're done.
 If the display works, but appears broken, follow the next steps.

-3. Connect to the board's wifi network, it should start with `PTR-GS`.
+3. Connect to the board's wifi network.
+It should start with `PTR-GS`.
 You may need to disable mobile data when connecting from a phone.
 4. Open your browser and go to `192.168.4.1`
-5. Scroll down to `Change OLED driver`, change it, and click `Change driver`.
+5. Scroll down to `Change OLED driver`.
+Next, open the dropdown menu, and pick a different driver.
+Lastly, click `Change driver` to save changes.

 The display should be fixed, and the board is ready to receive telemetry.